Germán Rieckehoff

-Germán Rieckehoff (February 5, 1915 – September 2, 1997) was a Nationalist and later President of Puerto Rican Olympic Committee.
+Germán Rieckehoff Sampayo (February 5, 1915 – September 2, 1997) was a Puerto Rican nationalist of German descent, who served as president of the Puerto Rico Olympic Committee.

 Early years

-Rieckehoff (birth name: Germán Rieckehoff Sampayo) was born in Vieques, Puerto Rico.
+Germán Rieckehoff Sampayo was born on February 5, 1915, in Vieques, Puerto Rico to Puerto Rican parents of German descent, who were poor farmers (jíbaros) who provided him with his basic needs and a good education.
 He was raised in a homestead owned by his parents.
-His parents, who were descendants of German immigrants who settled in the island, were poor farmers (Jíbaros) who provided him with his basic needs and a good education.
-A relative, Carlos Vélez Rieckehoff, was an important leader of the Puerto Rican Nationalist Party and he followed the cause of independence himself.
+Their relative, Carlos Vélez Rieckehoff, was an important leader of the Puerto Rican Nationalist Party and he followed the cause of independence himself.

-Rieckehoff was an athletic youth and when young he was an expert swimmer.
-In 1947, Rieckehoff founded an association of Viequenses to fight the presence of the U.S. Navy on the island of Vieques.
+Rieckehoff had an athletic youth and when young he was an expert swimmer.
+In 1947, Rieckehoff founded an association of Viequenses to fight the presence of the United States Navy in his home-island of Vieques.
 He enrolled at the University of Puerto Rico School of Law where he earned his law degree and also earned a bachelor's degree in commercial administration from the University of Minnesota.
 It was during his university years that he became involved with the Puerto Rican Olympic Committee, eventually becoming the president of the committee.
 He was a member of the 1966 Central American and Caribbean Games organizing committee.